netgen/local-development-setup/nginx/ssl/README.md

 ## Adding new domains

-If you need a certificate for a new domain not supported by the default configuration, edit `server.conf` file and add your domain to the bottom of it.
+If you need a certificate for an additional domain that's not supported by the default configuration, edit `server.conf` file and add your domain to the bottom of it.
 Then repeat steps 2 and 3 to generate a new server certificate.
-You won't need to register it with the certificate store, as the Root CA certificate stays the same and is already registered there.
-Just make sure to restart NGINX so that it becomes aware of the server certificate change.
+You won't need to register it with the RCS, as the RCA certificate stays the same and is already registered there.
+Just make sure to restart NGINX so that it becomes aware of the new server certificate.

+You an also generate a new certificate, using your own server certificate configuration file.
+In this case you can optionally reuse the existing Root CA certificate and execute only steps 2 and 3, adapting the commands to provide your own configuration and output files.

 ## Browser specifics

 ### Firefox

-Firefox maintains its own Root Certificate Store and by default it will not consider operating system Root Certificate Store when validating a server certificate.
-In order to enable using operating system own Root Certificate Store, open `about:config` and set `security.enterprise_roots.enabled` configuration option to `true`.
+1. Firefox maintains its own RCS and by default it won't use operating system's RCS to validating a server certificate.
+In order to enable operating system's own RCS in Firefox, open `about:config` and set `security.enterprise_roots.enabled` configuration option to `true`.

-If you regenerate Root Certificate Authority certificate, Firefox will refuse the new certificate with `SEC_ERROR_BAD_SIGNATURE` error.
+2. If you regenerate RCA certificate, Firefox will refuse the new certificate with `SEC_ERROR_BAD_SIGNATURE` error.
 In that case you will need to delete its certificate database file named `cert9.db`.
 This file is located in the Firefox profile directory, which you can find on `about:profiles` page.
-Make sure you restart Firefox after deleting it.
+Make sure that you restart Firefox after deleting it.